We review 29 mixers, priced from $60 to $999.

 On this page:

-They come with a whisk, beater, and dough hook as standard accessories, and these tools are enough to get you through most baking tasks.
-Benchtop mixers tend to be large and bulky to store but their stylish designs mean you’ll probably want to have yours on display on your kitchen bench.
+Mixers tend to be large and bulky to store but their stylish designs mean you’ll probably want to have yours on display on your kitchen bench.
+They come standard with a:

-You can convert your benchtop mixer into a multipurpose appliance to increase its versatility - look for models that come with an extra outlet for optional attachments like a meat grinder and pasta maker.
-In this test the Kenwood KMC510, KitchenAid KPM5, NewWave and Russell Hobbs RHBM1000 have this.
+You can even convert your mixer into a multipurpose appliance to increase its versatility.
+If you're interested in this look out for models that come with an extra outlet for optional attachments like a meat grinder and pasta maker.

 CHOICE's experts independently test a wide range of products and services to bring you unbiased reviews, product comparison tools and buying advice that is trusted by 160,000+ members.